pwgbots/linny-r/README.md

 * `solver` will contain the files that are exchanged with the Mixed Integer Linear Programming (MILP) solver (the names of the files that will appear in this directory may vary, depending on the MILP-solver you use)

+> **Note**
-By default, the `user` directory is created in your `Linny-R` directory.
+> By default, the `user` directory is created in your `Linny-R` directory.
-You can overrule this by specifying the path to another directory when you start the server.
+> You can overrule this by starting the server with the `workspace=[path]` option.
-Note that doing this will create a new, empty workspace (the directories listed above) in the specified path.
-It will **not** affect or duplicate information from existing workspaces.
+> This will create a new, empty workspace (the directories listed above) in the specified path.
+> It will **not** affect or duplicate information from existing workspaces.

 ## Installing Inkscape

 Linny-R creates its diagrams and charts as SVG images.
 When you download a diagram, it will be saved as a .svg file.
 These files can be viewed and edited using Inkscape, an open source vector graphics editor.

 As it may be tedious to first save a diagram as SVG and then render it manually as a bitmap image, Linny-R features a *Render diagram as bitmap* button on the top toolbar, and on the bottom toolbar of the _Chart manager_.
 When you click it, Linny-R will send the image as SVG to the server.
 The server script will save the SVG in the `user/diagrams` sub-directory, and then try to execute an Inkscape command that will convert this SVG to a PNG image file in the same directory.
 The file name will be `diagram-(date and time).png`.
 Meanwhile, the browser will have opened a new tab that will be "waiting" for this PNG image to become available.
 If rendering was successful, the image will appear in this browser tab; if rendering failed, the original SVG image will be shown.

 To install Inkscape, please look here:
 <a href="https://inkscape.org/release" target="_blank">https://inkscape.org/release</a>

 Linny-R will automatically detect whether Inkscape is installed by searching for it in the environment variable PATH on your computer.
-On a macOS computer, Linny-R will look for Inkscape in /Applications/Inkscape.app/Contents/MacOS.
+On a macOS computer, Linny-R will look for Inkscape in `/Applications/Inkscape.app/Contents/MacOS`.

+> **Note**
-**NOTE:** The current installation wizard for Inkscape (version 1.2.2) may **not** add the application to the PATH variable.
+> The installation wizard for Inkscape (version 1.3) may **not**
-Please check whether you need to do this yourself.
+> add the application to the PATH variable.
+Please check whether you need to
+> do this yourself.

 ## Using Linny-R console